This post may contain affiliate links.

 We started to use the picture above for our actual announcement, but our heifer Ali photobombed another photo that was hilarious; she was a big hit.

 When I was a little girl, I remember my family members shouting, “Some left the light on.
 Were you raised in a barn?”
 I feel many kids would be lucky to be “raised in a barn” now.
 Fewer kids are spending time outside playing and very few actually know where their food comes from other than the grocery store.
 I’m thankful that Gabe has helped us in the garden, gets to eat farm fresh eggs from our chickens, and he occasionally goes with us to look after livestock.
+All jokes aside though, I love spending time in our barns.
+There is something very relaxing about watching all of our farm animals going about their daily business.
+It is no wonder that so many people are now deciding to live in barn style homes!
+If you have the available land, and live on a farm, then a barn home could be the perfect solution for you.
+Just make sure to read this useful guide to pole barn homes first, as it might be the case that a steel outbuilding could be a better alternative to a barn constructed from poles.

 Here’s what the actual file looks like in Design Space and here is the link to the Raised in a Barn Design Space File.
 I used my Cricut Explore Air 2 machine to cut the design.
 I’m using it for several Christmas gifts and projects this year.
 You could also go in an add other farm animals in around the scene.